Pojangmacha: History

 Pojangmacha developed in the 1950s, after the end of Japanese rule in 1945.
 Vendors operated then much as they do today, although their equipment has changed.
 Mobile food carts were made stationary, wooden poles were erected around the cart, and cotton cloth would be hung around the cart to protect it and the customers from the elements.
 Over time, wood changed to metal, and cotton changed to tarpaulin.
 Carbide lamps were converted to incandescent lights, fluorescent lights, and then to LEDs.

 Popular foods in the 1950s included naengmyeon (cold noodles), sundae (sausages), bindae-tteok (mung bean pancakes), mandu (dumplings), and grilled seafood.
 During this period, pojangmacha served refugees during the Korean War.
 Stalls also served alcohol, including soju, makgeolli, and beer.

 Since the 1980s, pojangmacha staple foods have reportedly remained relatively consistent.
-Around that time, stalls in Seoul, particularly in the Gangnam area, began receiving water dedicated water and electricity.
+Around that time, stalls in Seoul, particularly in the Gangnam area, began receiving dedicated water and electricity.